kepulet21/Deep-Learning-Homework-Duckietown/README.md

 For learning and predicting the following files shall be used: *q.py* and *pred.py*

  These tasks mentioned above have been done and have been submitted by December 2nd of 2021.

+# Finishing the project
+Many bugfixes have been made with the reward function and the learning rate.
+The dockumentation is done, but the citations are missing.

+TODO:
+- Make the video
+- Correct the citations